Colonoscopy in Singapore: Screening, Surgery, and Costs

 - A thin, flexible tube (colonoscope) with a camera is inserted into the rectum to examine the colon.

-- A polypectomy may be performed during colonoscopy to remove the polyps in the colon.
+- A polypectomy may be performed during the colonoscopy screening to remove the polyps in the colon.
 These usually involve a snare that is passed through an instrument channel in the colonoscope.
 A snare polypectomy can either be performed with or without an electric current passing through it.
 Generally, smaller polyps less than 10mm can be resected using cold snare polypectomy.

 - After the Procedure: